rzgar/EMETNET/README.md

 sampling_phenotypedist_metropolis  ./DATA/universe-gcs.net ./DATA/donor.dat ./DATA/recipient.dat ./donor_recipient.dat --delta 300 ./ENVS/*.flx

 ## example 2: Recombination between parental genotypes to create 100 recombinant metabolic networks
+### recombination_genomescale_phen_dist.cpp
+This program simulates recombination in metabolic networks.
+Starting from a pair of genotypes with a given genotypic distance (as created by the program described in example 1), this program creates a given number of recombinant genotypes by adding a given number of randomly selected reactions from the donor genotype to the recipient one, and deleting a given number of randomly selected genotypes from the recipient genotype.

+The inputs of the program are:
+1) The universe of the reactions "./DATA/universe-gcs.net"
+2) The donor-recipient genotype pair "./DATA/donor_recipient.dat" as created by the program described in example1
+3) All the environment files "./ENVS/.flx"
+4) num1: number of reactions present in the recipient (or donor) genotype
+5) num2: number of reactions that is present in the donor genotype, but absent in the recipient genotype (i.e. half of the genotypic distance).
+6) num3: number of reactions that are transferred from the donor genotype to the recipient one.

+You can run the code as follows: recombination_genomescale_phen_dist ./DATA/universe-gcs.net ./DATA/donor_recipient.dat --outnet ./recombinants.dat  --num1 2079 --num2 150 --num3 5  --iter 100 ./ENVS/*.flx